-Following the publication of CSSF Circular 21/789 and Circular 21/790 on 22 December 2021, SIFs, SICARs and Luxembourg-authorised AIFMs (among other entities) will be required to complete a self-assessment questionnaire (SAQ) on a yearly basis regarding their compliance with the applicable legal and regulatory requirements.
-This new requirement will apply for financial years ending on or after 31 December 2021 (for authorised AIFMs and self-managed regulated funds) or 30 June 2022 (for regulated funds that are externally managed).
+Following the publication of CSSF Circular 21/789 and Circular 21/790 on 22 December 2021, SIFs, SICARs and Luxembourg-authorised AIFMs (among other entities) are required to complete a self-assessment questionnaire (SAQ) on a yearly basis regarding their compliance with the applicable legal and regulatory requirements.
 Certain questions of the SAQ will be subject to a yearly review by the approved statutory auditor of the relevant entity, which will complete on that basis a separate report (the SAQ Report).
-The SAQ Report will be implemented gradually and be required for the financial years ending on or after 31 December 2021 for Luxembourg authorised AIFMs and 30 June 2023 for SIFs and SICARs.
+The SAQ Report is required for the financial years ending on or after 31 December 2021 for Luxembourg-authorised AIFMs and will be required for financial years ending on or after 30 June 2023 for SIFs and SICARs.